 The innovative HealthShack program helps homeless Sacramento-area youth track their health information records, which can otherwise seem like a daunting task to an adolescent who is homeless or in foster care, or who has aged out of foster care and doesn’t have health insurance.
 For these teens, HealthShack provides a place to put health and other personal records where they’re just a passcode and mouse click away.

 Adolescent services are available throughout the UC Davis Health System.
-For instance, the UC Davis Adolescent & Young Adult Cancer Advisory Board at the UC Davis Comprehensive Cancer Center provides a voice for adolescent and young adult cancer patients and survivors by developing educational programs for adolescent and young adult cancer patients and survivors.
+For instance, the UC Davis Adolescent and Young Adult Cancer Advisory Board at the UC Davis Comprehensive Cancer Center provides a voice for adolescent and young adult cancer patients and survivors by developing educational programs for adolescent and young adult cancer patients and survivors.